 - See your doctor for any type of asthma symptoms.
 If you cannot exercise because of symptoms, are waking up at night with symptoms, or are using your reliever inhaler more than two times a week because of symptoms, your asthma is not under control.
 Uncontrolled asthma will affect your performance and can be life threatening.

 - Take your medicine as instructed.
 This might include allergy pills, nose sprays, or controller asthma inhalers.
 To be the most effective, make sure you are taking these every day even when you are feeling fine.
 If you do not take these year round, you should start them at least one month before your season.

 - Always have your reliever inhaler such as albuterol with you.
 This often is taken 15-30 minutes before running to help prevent exercise induced asthma.
 Make sure the inhaler is not expired or empty.

 - Warm-ups and cool downs are very important.

 If you have problems with your asthma during exercise, follow these steps:

 - Stop activity.
 Do not lie down; get out of the wind and cold.

 - Stay calm.
 Relax shoulders and breathe out slowly through puckered lips.

-- Get inhaler.
-Take your reliever inhaler; if not better, take inhaler again and get help.
+- Get your inhaler.
+Take your reliever inhaler; if not better, take your inhaler again and get help.
 If you do not have an inhaler, get help.

 - Get help.
 Call for an ambulance if breathing gets harder or does not improve, having trouble walking or talking, or if lips or fingernails are blue.